querqy/chorus/katas/002_how_to_sell_search_keywords.md

-# Second Kata: How to Sell Search Keywords
+# Second Kata: How to Sell Search Keywords and Terms

 Good news!
-Our intrepid brand management team for Chorus Electronics has just signed a deal with Epson where every time a customer searches the webshop for the keyword _projector_ and picks an Epson branded projector, we get a bonus fee from Epson.
+Our intrepid supplier management team for Chorus Electronics, led by Pete’s colleague Shanice, has just signed a deal with Epson where every time a customer searches the web shop for the keyword _projector_ and picks an Epson brand projector, Chorus Electronics gets a bonus fee from Epson.
+However, Pete wants to be sure that whatever he does to please the supplier doesn’t break other similar search queries.

+Shanice is also discussing an exclusive deal with Epson, where Chorus would show only their projectors – how can Pete make this happen?

 In this Kata we'll actually walk through the steps to implement this new requirement in our search algorithm.

 First off, we need to understand exactly what we mean by selling a keyword.
 In our case, a keyword is a very specific search query.
 A search for _projector_ matches our criteria for keywords that boost results that favour Epson.
 However, similar searches like _projector lamp_ or _projector screen_ should still behave the way they always have.

-We'll want to start by laying our web browser out with the webshop on the left and SMUI on the right.
+We'll want to start by laying our web browser out with the web shop on the left and SMUI on the right.
 We're using our Querqy algorithm, so pick it from the dropdown and do what a customer would do, search for a _projector_.

+Notice we are getting back some HP branded projectors, and the first Epson product is a "Epson Lamp" for a project.
+Not very good results!

-Now enter the keyword `"projector"` into SMUI, notice we are wrapping it with quotes, so we don't match other variations of the query.
+Now enter the keyword `"projector"` into SMUI; notice we are wrapping it with quotes, so we don't match other variations of the query.

+Lets use what we learned in the Kata 001 in dealing with accessories, and add a UP+++ on the `product_type` field for `projector`, which boosts all of our projector types of _Desktop Projector_, _Portable Projector_, and _Ceiling Mounted Projector_.
+Good, now we are ready to continue.

 Now, there are two ways to mess with this query:  lets first try a BOOST, and see what we see, and then let's try a FILTER.